hiotlabs/alpine-node/README.md

 Based on [mhart/alpine-node](https://hub.docker.com/r/mhart/alpine-node/) minimal node.js built on Alpine Linux.

-We're installing npm packages one level above the app folder.
+We're installing npm packages one level above the `/src/app` folder.
 Modules will still be found but won't be overridden when mounting the project directory for development.